sonydaman/GitLearning/Readme.md

 `git branch -d Delete` from local
 `git push origin --delete Delete` from remotely
 `git fetch -p` for update the list which no longer exist on the remote will be deleted.

+`git push origin Developing:Develop` if we changed local branch name from remote branch